MaMpf-HD/mampf/README.md

 # README

 This is supposed to become an API for the MaMpf project.
-As of now, only the models and some class methods have been implemented, together with a rake task that imports data from csv files.
+As of now, only the models and some class methods have been implemented, together with a rake task that imports real world data from csv files.
 Just play around with it to get a feeling...

 * Ruby version: 2.4.0
 * Rails Version: 5.1.1